 Mr. Bershteyn’s recent antitrust litigation representations include:

-- JP Morgan Chase in:
+- JPMorgan Chase in:

-- antitrust class actions and other litigation alleging that foreign currency dealers conspired to manipulate benchmark currency exchange rates;
+- antitrust class actions and other litigation alleging that foreign currency dealers conspired to manipulate benchmark currency exchange rates

-- antitrust class action alleging a conspiracy concerning ATM access fees (lead counsel on successful certiorari petition to U.S. Supreme Court);
+- an antitrust class action alleging a conspiracy concerning ATM access fees (lead counsel on successful certiorari petition to U.S. Supreme Court)

-HSBC in an antitrust class action alleging a conspiracy among dealers of Mexican government bonds;
+- HSBC in an antitrust class action alleging a conspiracy among dealers of Mexican government bonds

-multiple financial institutions in a range of antitrust investigations and enforcement actions.
+- multiple financial institutions in a range of antitrust investigations and enforcement actions

 Mr. Bershteyn’s recent administrative, appellate and constitutional representations include:

-- Republic of Argentina in proceedings before the U.S. Supreme Court concerning the scope of its foreign sovereign immunity;
+- the Republic of Argentina in proceedings before the U.S. Supreme Court concerning the scope of its foreign sovereign immunity

-- Stilwell Value LLC and Joseph Stilwell in the first federal litigation challenging the constitutionality of the Securities and Exchange Commission’s administrative law judges under Article II of the U.S. Constitution.
-In 2015, the Stilwell settlement was shortlisted for the Financial Times’ North America Innovative Lawyers report’s award for Protecting Client’s Business;
+- Stilwell Value LLC and Joseph Stilwell in the first litigation challenging the constitutionality of the Securities and Exchange Commission’s administrative law judges under Article II of the U.S. Constitution.
+In 2015, the Stilwell settlement was shortlisted for the Financial Times’ North America Innovative Lawyers report’s award for Protecting Client’s Business

-- California Association of Postsecondary Schools in litigation challenging a regulation by the Department of Education;
+- California Association of Postsecondary Schools in litigation challenging a regulation by the Department of Education

-- Estée Lauder in appellate litigation involving putative consumer fraud class actions.
+- Estée Lauder in appellate litigation involving putative consumer fraud class actions

-- on behalf of 25 U.S. senators in Planned Parenthood v.
-Smith (Fifth Circuit 2019) (reproductive rights);
+- 25 U.S. senators in Planned Parenthood v.
+Smith (Fifth Circuit 2019) (reproductive rights)